-- our relationship with our strategic partner and distributor, Topcon Corporation;
+- our relationship with our strategic partner and main distributor, Topcon;

 - quality control and production issues;

 - the complexity of our laser systems;

-- defects in our laser systems;
+- · defects in our laser systems;

-- · costs, sales volumes, results of operations, and revenues;
+- costs, sales volumes, results of operations, and revenues;

-- direct and independent sales forces and a network of international distributors to sell our products;
+- · direct and independent sales forces and a network of international distributors to sell our products;

-- our growth;
+- our growth

-- dependence on international sales;
+- · dependence on international sales;

 - new products and applications and improving existing products;

 - fluctuations in our sales and operating results;

 - the ophthalmology market;

-- competition in our industry;
+- · competition in our industry;

 - the collaborative relationships used to enhance products and applications;

-- · the loss of key personnel;
+- the loss of key personnel;

 - meeting product demand;

 - dependence on sole source and limited source suppliers;

-- · disruptions to our information technology system and breaches of data security;
+- disruptions to our information technology system and breaches of data security;

 - maintaining relationships with health care providers;

 - the misuse of our products;

 - our reputation and brand;

-- the inability of our customers to obtain credit or material increases in interest rates; and
+- · the inability of our customers to obtain credit or material increases in interest rates; and

-- · recalls of our products.
+- recalls of our products.

-Regulatory and Legal factors
+Regulatory and legal factors

-- healthcare reform measures; - third-party coverage and reimbursement policies; - · compliance with healthcare laws; - · our compliance with potential governmental, regulatory and other legal proceedings relative to advertising, promotion and marketing; - patents and proprietary rights related to our intellectual property; - compliance with government regulations, including the FDA's quality system regulation and laser performance standards; - regulatory approval for clinical trials; - compliance with product liability claims;
+- · healthcare reform measures; - third-party coverage and reimbursement policies; - · compliance with healthcare laws; - our compliance with potential governmental, regulatory and other legal proceedings relative to advertising, promotion and marketing; - patents and proprietary rights related to our intellectual property; - compliance with government regulations, including the FDA's quality system regulation and laser performance standards; - regulatory approval for clinical trials;

+- · compliance with product liability claims;

 - developments in trade policies;

 - tax laws;

-- federal, state and foreign laws; and
+- federal, state and foreign laws, including changes to those laws; and

-- environmental requirements.
+- · environmental requirements.

-Financing and Transactional Risks
+Financing and transactional risks

-- our ability to repay indebtedness and have indebtedness forgiven; - efforts to acquire additional companies or product lines; - divestitures of our businesses or product lines; - · raising additional capital; and - provisions in our charter documents, Delaware law and contractual provisions that could delay or prevent an acquisition or sale of our company.
+- · our ability to repay indebtedness; - efforts to acquire additional companies or product lines; - divestitures of our businesses or product lines; - · raising additional capital; and - provisions in our charter documents, Delaware law and contractual provisions that could delay or prevent an acquisition or sale of our company.

-Governance Risks and Risks related to Ownership of our Common Stock
+Governance risks and Risks related to ownership of our common stock

-- the volatility of the trading price of our common stock; - our intention not to pay dividends for the foreseeable future; - the publication of research about us by analysts; - the concentration of ownership of our common stock; and - · our ability to maintain an effective system of internal control over financial reporting.
+- the volatility of the trading price of our common stock; - our intention not to pay dividends for the foreseeable future; - the publication of research about us by analysts; - · the concentration of ownership of our common stock; and - our ability to maintain an effective system of internal control over financial reporting.